KGeri201/THAPMU/README.md

 //#define MQTT_HOST "example.com"
 #define MQTT_PORT 1883
 ```
-5. Also do not forget to change the library, if you are not using a BME280.
+5. Change the library, if you are not using a BME280.
 ```ino
 #include <Adafruit_BME280.h>